razerofficial/CChromaEditor/README.md

 <a name="PluginCloseAnimation"></a>
 **PluginCloseAnimation**

 Closes the `Chroma` animation to free up resources referenced by id.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 This might be used while authoring effects if there was a change necessitating re-opening the animation.
 The animation id can no longer be used once closed.

 ```C++
 // DLL Interface